barbazul/1kfa/mod_guide_player.md

 resources when the action was available, the GM may allow the player to spend those resources and effect that action now, as a "Mercy Flashback".

-The player must spend an experience point, in addition to whatever cost the action incurs.
+The player must spend one XP, in addition to whatever cost the action incurs.

-Even the most conscientious of us sometimes loses track of small details, so the cost is kept "cheap" at only one experience point.
+Even the most conscientious of us sometimes loses track of small details, so the cost is kept "cheap" at only one XP.
 But there must be a cost.
 It is necessary to keep the flow of the game going.
 This is a game of improv storytelling, and improv means rolling with the punches sometimes.